 - The Network conducted in-depth interviews with people with intellectual disability and their carers about their experience of health services.

 - The Network has developed a catalogue and gap analysis of current research in intellectual disability in NSW with recommendations on potential areas for future research.

-- The Network has filmed three specialist clinicians speaking on hospitalisation, mental health and respiratory health to assist clinicians working with people with intellectual disability.
+- The Network has filmed specialist clinicians speaking on hospitalisation, mental health and respiratory health to assist clinicians working with people with intellectual disability.